 Ricotta and Spinach Ravioli (Ravioli di Ricotta e Spinaci)

-Ricotta and spinach is a classic Italian combination built on balance and simplicity.
-It delivers a soft, creamy texture from the cheese, paired with a fresh, slightly earthy contrast from the greens.
-Together, they create a filling that feels complete without becoming heavy, making it a staple across many traditional dishes.
+Ricotta and spinach are a classic Italian combination based on balance and simplicity.
+The cheese provides a soft, creamy texture, paired with a fresh, slightly earthy contrast from the greens.
+For best results, use well-drained ricotta and squeeze out any excess water from the spinach before mixing the filling.
+This helps prevent a watery texture and ensures the filling stays creamy and rich.
+Together, they create a filling that feels complete without being heavy, making it a staple in many traditional dishes.

 Simple ingredients.
 Balanced flavor.
 Reliable results.

-Meanwhile, the preparation stays straightforward.
-You combine the ingredients, adjust seasoning, and build the dish step by step.
-In turn, the process feels controlled and repeatable, making it ideal for both beginners and experienced cooks.
+The preparation stays straightforward.
+Combine the ingredients, adjust the seasoning, and build the dish step by step.
+The process feels controlled and repeatable, making it ideal for both beginners and experienced cooks.

-Overall, ricotta and spinach offers a dependable foundation for many Italian recipes.
+Overall, ricotta and spinach offer a dependable foundation for many Italian recipes.
 It’s simple, balanced, and easy to execute while still delivering satisfying results.

 Category, , DifficultyAdvanced